NikDrosakis/gaiacms/README.md

-# gaiacms
+# gaiasys
 exprerimenting simplicity in a new system approach to blogging

 THE MYTH
-<p>In Greek mythology, Gaia from Ancient Greek "land" or "earth" in Greek mythology, also spelled Gaea, was the personification of the Earth and one of the Greek primordial deities.
+<p>In Greek mythology, Gaia in mythology (etymology from Ancient Greek "earth") was the personification of the Earth and one of the Greek primordial deities.
 Gaia was the great mother of all: the primal Greek Mother Goddess; creator and giver of birth to the Earth and all the Universe; the heavenly gods, the Titans, and the Giants were born to her. </p><p>
 </p><p>As any myth that is based on facts, discoveries and inventions, Gaiasys has the vision to become a CMS and a platform bridging web and mobile technologies.
 Gaia is intended to be the root system for creating apps and websites and a creative lab where other elements can exist.&nbsp;</p>****

 ARCHITECTURE